misiektoja/xbox_monitor/docs/setup-and-first-run.md

 Supply the two secrets in one of these ways:

+- Let `--setup` or `--set-ms-app-credentials` ask for them through a hidden prompt and save them to the dotenv file
 - Pass them at runtime with `-u` / `--ms-app-client-id` and `-w` / `--ms-app-client-secret`
 - Export them as [environment variables](configuration.md#storing-secrets)
 - Put them in a [dotenv file](configuration.md#storing-secrets) for persistent use